Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample04_PublishingEvents.md

 ### Event Hub Producer Client

 When using the `EventHubProducerClient` a batch is first created with a partition key option and then published.
 The `SendAsync` call will receive an acknowledgment from the Event Hubs service; so long as no exception is thrown, your application can consider publishing successful.
-All of your event data will be published to one of the Event Hub partitions, thought here may be a slight delay until it is available to be read.
+All of your event data will be published to one of the Event Hub partitions, though there may be a slight delay until it is available to be read.

 **Note:** It is important to be aware that if you are using a partition key, you may not also specify a partition identifier; they are mutually exclusive.